Child Custody Lawyers in Pakistan

 Both Parents can apply for Guardianship, and getting it granted by the Court is subject to the particulars of the court.
 The Visitation Schedule varies from case to case.

 After Children grow older, the Court needs to assess whether the current visitation schedule is adequate (and has been complied with) or whether the visitation schedule needs to change.
-Indeed, Custody can also change at this stage based on past conduct and future welfare of the minor.
+Indeed, Custody can also change at this stage based on past conduct and the future welfare of the minor.